NZYQ v Minister for Immigration: Additional challenges

 On 10 May 2024, the High Court decided ASF17 v Commonwealth of Australia.
 This decision upheld the detention of bisexual Iranian national ASF17, holding that individuals who have the medical capacity to consent to being removed from Australia, but choose not to, are not required to be released, noting that unlike NZYQ, the deportation of ASF17 was "reasonably capable of being achieved".
 ASF17 arrived in 2013 and his protection visa claim had been rejected.
 He has been detained continuously since 2014.
 He has never been charged or convicted with any offense in Australia, unlike most of the NZYQ cohort that were released.
 Also unlike the NZYQ cohort, ASF17 could have been deported to Iran if he had cooperated with the government by agreeing to meet with Iranian officials to obtain a travel document and consenting to his removal, as Iran does not admit returnees against their will.
 The government did not dispute he was bisexual and had previously had sex with men, nor that Iran has the death penalty for men who have sex with men.
 He said that he would accept being deported to any country that was not Iran and had repeatedly tried to get the government to do this, even saying "send me to Gaza", referencing the ongoing Gaza war, and that he faced "certain death" if deported to Iran.
 Iranian refugee AZC20, who intervened in the case, was released in 2021 by a judge due to his mental health deteriorating from his years spent in immigration detention.
 He may have been re-detained if he had not intervened in this case, as he also refused to cooperate with his removal.
 In his case, he had developed psychogenic mutism (mutism without any apparent physical cause) and could only communicate via writing.
 He had also attempted suicide multiple times, swallowing razor blades and overdosing on drugs.
 He had lost 25 kg whilst in detention.
 The judges ruled that, unlike AZC20 and other cases, ASF17 had never contended he did not have the capacity to consent.
-The Human Rights Law Centre, who represented AZC20, interpreted the judgement to mean "that for people like AZC20, who do not have the ability to consent to removal for medical, mental health or other reasons, a lack of cooperation will not justify indefinite detention".
-They also interpreted the judgement to mean that "for a person such as ASF17, a fear of harm is insufficient to preclude removal, irrespective of whether that claim might be genuine or well-founded".
+The Human Rights Law Centre, who represented AZC20, interpreted the judgment to mean "that for people like AZC20, who do not have the ability to consent to removal for medical, mental health or other reasons, a lack of cooperation will not justify indefinite detention".
+They also interpreted the judgment to mean that "for a person such as ASF17, a fear of harm is insufficient to preclude removal, irrespective of whether that claim might be genuine or well-founded".